iem-saad/iem-saad/README.md

 - 👯 I’m looking for masters and to collaborate on Open Source Projects.
 - 💬 Ask me about Ruby On Rails xD
 - 📫 How to reach me: iem.saad@hotmail.com
-- ⚡ Fun fact: It takes time for light to reach us, and as a result, everything we see is in the past.
-When you see the sun out your window, the light is already eight minutes and 20 seconds old.
+- ⚡ Fun fact: Did you Know?
+When you see the sun, you're looking at 8-minutes-20-seconds-old light, as It takes time for light to reach us.
 The light from Earth’s nearest star Proxima Centauri is four years old.

 <br>